enbochen/Tekkiwartti-WPA2-KRACK/docs/slide.md

-# Tekkiwartti

-KRACK: Key Reinstallation Attacks
+KRACK: Key Reinstallation Attacks on WPA2
 ![intro](../resources/pics/intro.png)

 ---

-# So, whattt?
+# So, what?

 - When: discoverd in 2016, notified vendors at July 14, 2017, publish in Public at Oct 16, 2017

 - Who: Mathy Vanhoef (Belgian PhD Researcher of Network Security & Applied Crypto)

-- What:  Any data or information that the victim transmits can be decrypted, inject packets (TKIP or GCMP ONLY)
+- What:  Any data or information that the victim transmits can be decrypted, replayed or forged

 - Why: protocol design flaw (WPA2 four-way handshakes) + implementation bug (linux based systems)